-In many cases, the contractual issues you are likely to face will be the same as those experienced by your consultant colleagues.
+As a SAS doctor, the contractual issues you are likely to face will be the same as those experienced by your consultant colleagues.
 Read our guidance for consultants on contractual issues arising from the response to COVID-19.
 It covers questions on:

 - working on bank holidays and TOIL

 - the value of SPA (supporting professional activities) time in responding to the crisis